oddluck/limnoria-plugins/README.md

 `urlRegularExpression` - A regular expression used to match URLs.
 You shouldn't need to change this.

 ### FAQ ###

+Q: How can I only show information about certain links?

+A: You can use the settings `defaultHandlerEnabled`, `youtubeHandlerEnabled`, `imgurHandlerEnabled`, and `imdbHandlerEnabled` to choose which links you want to show information about.
+You must also `!reload SpiffyTitles` after changing these settings.

 Q: Why not use the [Web](https://github.com/ProgVal/Limnoria/tree/master/plugins/Web) plugin?